1 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia:

 The churches in the Macedonian province in northern Greece gave to the needy church in Jerusalem (Ro 15:26; 1 Co 16:3).
 This would include churches in Philippi, Berea, and Thessalonica, churches that Paul visited on his second and third missionary enterprises (Ac 16-17:15; 20:1-6).
 These churches were examples for the Corinthian church.

 New Testament giving is unique.

 Grace-giving is different than Jewish giving.
-In the Old Testament, you had to give percentages of income, which averaged 23 and 1/3% per year.
-This is not “thou shalt” but “if you will” give.
-It up to the heart’s desire of each Christian as to how much they should contribute to the Lord.
+In the Old Testament, you had to give a percentage of income, which was 23.3% per year if you average the tithes over three years.
+That is set in contrast to New Testament giving, which is whatever God puts on a person’s heart.
+It is up to the heart’s desire of individual Christians as to how much they should contribute to the Lord.